NFL television blackout policies: "Unofficial" and "temporary" secondary markets

 In 2018, stations in Oklahoma City and Tulsa started requesting as many Cleveland Browns games as possible when 2017 Heisman Trophy winner Baker Mayfield, who starred for the University of Oklahoma, became the team's starting quarterback.
 The networks complied, except in cases when the Browns and Dallas Cowboys were playing at the same time on the same network; the Cowboys have enjoyed a large base of support in neighboring Oklahoma since their founding in 1960.
 Previously, the Minnesota Vikings were requested as much as possible by Oklahoma stations due to the presence of former OU star running back Adrian Peterson.
+Arizona Cardinals games which do not conflict with the Cowboys have frequently been broadcast into Oklahoma since 2019, when Kyler Murray, who won the Heisman Trophy with the Sooners in 2018, became the team's starting quarterback.

 When 2014 Heisman winner Marcus Mariota from the University of Oregon was drafted by the Titans, stations in Oregon carried most Tennessee games when they did not conflict with broadcasts of the Seattle Seahawks during Mariota's tenure with the Titans.
-Other instances of markets carrying contests featuring alumnus of the local college include Philadelphia Eagles games in Fargo, North Dakota (former North Dakota State player Carson Wentz was the Eagles' starting quarterback), the Chiefs in Lubbock, Texas, where Patrick Mahomes attended Texas Tech. and the Ravens in Louisville, Kentucky, where Lamar Jackson attended Louisville.
+Other instances of markets carrying contests featuring alumnus of the local college include Philadelphia Eagles games in Fargo, North Dakota (former North Dakota State player Carson Wentz was the Eagles' starting quarterback), the Chiefs in Lubbock, Texas (and nearby Amarillo), where Patrick Mahomes attended Texas Tech. and the Ravens in Louisville, Kentucky, where Lamar Jackson attended Louisville.

-Austin market stations would often show New Orleans Saints games when area-native Drew Brees was on the team.
+Austin market stations would often show New Orleans Saints games when area-native Drew Brees was on the team (2006-20).

 Since he became the Miami Dolphins' starting quarterback, native Hawaiian Tua Tagovailoa's games are almost always broadcast in Hawaii.
 Dolphins games are also frequently broadcast in Alabama because Tagovailoa played for Alabama in college.
+Many Titans games were broadcast there from 2015-19 when Hawaii native Mariota was on the team.

+Since 2020, Baton Rouge stations have requested the Cincinnati Bengals whenever its broadcasts do not conflict with Saints broadcasts.
+The Bengals' #1 overall selection in the 2020 draft, quarterback Joe Burrow, led the LSU Tigers to the national championship in 2019 and became LSU's first Heisman Trophy winner in 60 years.
+Baton Rouge stations have also frequently requested Washington Commanders broadcasts which do not conflict with the Saints since 2024 after the club drafted another ex-LSU quarterback, 2023 Heisman Trophy winner Jayden Daniels.